Chart Color Schemes

 Bolton Point has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-No changes can impact an area's performance more than alterations to local infrastructure, significant projects, and planning initiatives.
-AreaSearch has identified zero projects that could potentially affect this area.
-Notable projects include 114-120 Cary Street Mixed Use Development, 136-138 Brighton Avenue Apartment Development, Rathmines Park Transformation, and Costco Lake Macquarie Warehouse.
-The following list details those likely to be most pertinent.
+No infrastructure changes are anticipated in this area as AreaSearch has identified no projects that could impact it.
+Key initiatives include the 114-120 Cary Street Mixed Use Development, 136-138 Brighton Avenue Apartment Development, Rathmines Park Transformation, and Costco Lake Macquarie Warehouse.

 Professional plan users can use the search below to filter and access additional projects.